 It is called \emph{periodic} if there exists some $N\in \MM$ such that $u$ is $\T^N$-periodic.
 We also set

-(Throughout $\C^{m\times n}$ is equipped with the usual Frobenius inner product and induced norm $\norm\fdot$.)
+(Recall that $\C^{m\times n}$ is equipped with the usual Frobenius inner product and induced norm.)
 We notice that the above definition of periodicity is independent of the choice of $\T$ and that $\Per(\G,\C^{m\times n})$ is a vector space.
 In fact, one has

 For each $N\in \MM$ we now fix a representation set $\CC_N$ of $\G/\T^N$ and we equip $\Per(\G,\C^{m\times n})$ with the inner product $\angles{\fdot,\fdot}$ given by

 for all $u,v\in\Per(\G,\C^{m\times n})$.
 The induced norm is denoted by $\norm\fdot_2$.